Scille/parsec-cloud/docs/rfcs/old/0031-parsec-on-the-web.md

 The last point is very important, considering an actor hosting a Parsec server that ends up in a legal obligation to break Zero-trust:

-- With the users using native app there is no way to break Zero-trust (appart from putting the application developer in legal obligation too, hence creating a backdoor that is publicly visible)
+- With the users using native app there is no way to break Zero-trust (apart from putting the application developer in legal obligation too, hence creating a backdoor that is publicly visible)
 - With the users using a web app, it is possible to serve a modified version of the Parsec client that returns the users private keys to the server.

 #### So is Parsec web application completely broken (and hence useless) ?